-The SDP3B FlashDisk uses SanDisk Flash memory which was designed by SanDisk specifically for use in mass storage applications.
+The SDP3B FlashDisk uses SanDisk Flash memory, which was designed by SanDisk specifically for use in mass storage applications.
 In addition to the mass storage specific Flash memory chips, the SDP3B FlashDisks include an on-card intelligent controller that provides a high level interface to the host computer.
 This interface allows a host computer to issue commands to the memory card to read or write blocks of memory.
-A block of memory consists of 512 bytes of data and is protected by a powerful Error Correcting Code (ECC).
+The host addresses the card in 512 byte sectors.
+Each sector is protected by a powerful Error Correcting Code (ECC).